le-chartreux/modern-python/tutorial/project-initialization/file-architecture.md

     main()
 ```

+Congratulations!
-Congrats, you now have a `src` file architecture!
+You have now established a well-organized `src` file architecture.
-At this point, your file architecture should be the following:
+At this point, your file structure should resemble the following:

 ```tree
 .